C-Kessler/sdrdm-flowchem-B2/specifications/FlowProcess.md

   - Type: FlowModule
   - Multiple: True
   - Description: Equipment used in the flowprocess
-- __inputparameters*__
-  - Type: InputParameter
-  - Multiple: True
-  - Description: Parameters to start and configure some process
 - __reactionmodules*__
   - Type: ReactionModule
   - Multiple: True